xames3/xa/docs/source/miscellany/guiding-stars.rst

 John Komarnicki
 -------------------------------------------------------------------------------

-`John <https://www.linkedin.com/in/john-k-819716148/>`_, you're the force behind `Chicago Code and Coffee`_, a monthly gathering that has become a lifeline for students, job seekers, and professionals in Chicago.
-I first met you at one of these events during a particularly trying time in my life.
-I was searching for a distraction and it turned out to be exactly what I needed.
+`John <https://www.linkedin.com/in/john-k-819716148/>`_ is the *"MC"* of `Chicago Code and Coffee`_, a monthly tech-networking event and perhaps the largest one of all in Chicago.
+I first met you at one of these events (June 2024) during a particularly difficult time in my life.

-It wasn't just a meet-up, but an open, supportive community that you and your team had fostered with care.
+I was looking for a distraction of sorts, and it turned out to be exactly what I needed: a supportive community that you and your team had fostered with care.

-As time passed, our community has grown significantly.
-I became a volunteer, and more people have found comfort and opportunity through your work.
-On behalf of everyone who has ever found camaraderie or a new beginning at Chicago Code and Coffee, I'd like to thank you, John.
+As time passed, the community has grown significantly.
+I became a volunteer, and more people have found opportunities through your work.

 Your efforts have created a space where people truly belong.
 You, my friend, will get no strikes.

 .. seealso::